Bernard Schwartz House: Use as rental property

-The house was rented out to guests starting in May or June 2004.
-As of 2021, the house is one of 11 Wright–designed residences where people can stay overnight; there is particularly high demand for Friday and Saturday night bookings.
-The house can accommodate up to six guests for a stay of at least two nights, with amenities such as books, games, and Wi-Fi.
+The Schwartz House was rented out to guests starting in May or June 2004.
+As of 2021, it is one of 11 Wright-designed residences where people can stay overnight; there is particularly high demand for Friday and Saturday night bookings.
+The building can accommodate up to six guests for a stay of at least two nights, with amenities such as books, games, and Wi-Fi.
 The building can also be rented out as an event venue, and it has hosted exhibits such as a showcase of mandalas.
 Tours are hosted once every two months, and there are educational programs about the house.
 The Schwartz House has been included in guided tours as well, such as the Wright and Like tour, the Symphony Holiday Tour of Homes, and the Along the Shore driving tour.

 Initially, the Schwartz House was one of three Wright-designed houses being used as homestays, along with the Louis Penfield House in Ohio and the Seth Peterson Cottage at Wisconsin's Mirror Lake State Park.
 Two Rivers' city manager Greg Buckley described the homestay as a "marvelous opportunity", saying that it would attract international visitors to the city, and Ditmer described a stay at the Schwartz House as "living in a work of art".
-Visitation to the Schwartz House increased following a Wall Street Journal article about it, and there was soon a months-long waiting list to rent the house.
+Visitation to the Schwartz House increased following a Wall Street Journal article about it, and there was soon a months-long waiting list to rent the residence.
 Though most visitors initially came from the Chicagoland area, renters also came from as far away as England and Japan.
-Proechel and Ditmer originally served as the house's caretakers.
-Michael Ditmer expressed satisfaction that visitors could use the house's furnishings instead of going through a line that "ends in the gift shop".
-The owners began hosting public guided tours of the house in December 2004, and Ditmer and his brother Gary acquired the house in 2006.
+Proechel and Ditmer originally served as the caretakers.
+Michael Ditmer expressed satisfaction that visitors could use the furnishings instead of going through a line that "ends in the gift shop".
+The owners began hosting public guided tours in December 2004, and Ditmer and his brother Gary acquired the house in 2006.